blink616/blink616/README.md

 <hr class = "dashed">
 <h2>Following are my favourite projects.
-You can go throught my github profile too</h2>
+You can go through my github profile too</h2>

 <p> My Most Favourite project I worked on and also my FYP.
 It is an augmented Reality application that lets users draw in AR using and show off their drawing skills.
 I It was developed in Unity using AR Foundation and using Flutter UI/UX provided us with the beautiful user interface.
 This got First position for having the best industrial FYP in whole CS batch</p>